Woodenman23/Worklog/README.md

         - made excel of all jobs applied for and their contact information
 - Elements of Programming interviews in python (book)
         - read chapter 9 - binary trees

+# 22
+- Leetcode (revision)
+        - invert binary tree
+        - Maximum Depth of Binary Tree
+	- Diameter of a Binary Tree
+- job applications
+        - 2 more graduate developer positions in UK